 In a concert on the following day, a piano teacher sitting in the row behind me couldn’t resist commenting to her neighbor on Schaghajegh Nosrati’s recital.
 She felt devastated by the fact that she was “forced to listen to about an hour of the worst, most boring, most content-less, most non-sensical music ever“.
 Apparently, that woman was close to losing her temper during the concert (and even still the day after!).
 She was most upset about the fact that Schaghajegh’s mentor, Sir András Schiff (*1953), who apparently had been sitting close to her (the commenter), hadn’t talked his protégée out of this music.

 András Schiff has indeed attended Schaghajegh’s recital.
 I don’t think he had the slightest intent to criticize his protégée.
 After the recital, he went to see her, to congratulate.
 It was heart-warming to see that he hugged her, obviously encouraging her, continuing to support her on her path!

 Alkan’s music definitely is not at the musical level of that of his contemporaries, such as Liszt and Chopin (his physical neighbors for years, after all!).
 However, as a piano teacher, that woman could have informed herself about the music on Schaghajegh’s program beforehand.
 Therefore, if she finds Alkan’s music so horribly poor and boring, why then did she attend the concert at all??

 Is Playing Alkan Such a Bad Idea?

 First and foremost, I can’t stress enough that I have the highest respect for Schaghajegh Nosrati’s courage and boldness to tackle a repertoire that otherwise only a small handful of supervirtuosos (such as Marc-André Hamelin, *1961) or artists specializing in Alkan’s music (such as Jack Gibbons, *1962) are covering.
-Schaghajegh Nosrati not only shows interest in this exotic repertoire, but she mastered the enormous challenge of tackling two of the most monstrous pieces in Alkan’s oeuvre, the Concerto pour piano seul, op.39/8 – 10 (in this concert), as well as the Grande Sonate, op.33, “Les quatre âges”, which is of almost the same dimensions.
+Schaghajegh Nosrati not only shows interest in this fascinating repertoire, but she mastered the enormous challenge of tackling two of the most monstrous pieces in Alkan’s oeuvre, the Concerto pour piano seul, op.39/8 – 10 (in this concert), as well as the Grande Sonate, op.33, “Les quatre âges”, which is of almost the same dimensions.